-Richard’s remark on African American fellow-feeling is an interesting one for many reasons.
-Foremost among them, it opens Wright up to the accusation that he is denigrating his own people—that he is somehow “self-loathing,” or willing to entertain some of the same stereotypes whites have leveled against African-American families.
-But Wright seems to appreciate, here, that African American family trauma is not an “inherited” or biological quality, but might be, instead, a simple response to generations of unfair living conditions.
+Richard’s remark on black fellow-feeling is interesting, since it opens Wright up to the accusation that he is denigrating his own people—that he is somehow self-loathing, or willing to entertain some of the same stereotypes whites have leveled against black families.
+But Wright seems to appreciate, here, that black family trauma is not an “inherited” or biological quality, but might be, instead, a simple response to generations of unfair living conditions.

 Richard’s mother and the two boys stop in Jackson to see Granny, who lives in a relatively large house.
-Granny is a deeply religious woman, African American and with very light skin.
+Granny is a deeply religious woman, who is black but has very light skin.
 She has a young girl board with her, a teacher named Ella.
-Ella reads novels frequently, and tells Richard the plot of the novel Bluebeard after Richard asks, continually, what it’s about.
+Ella reads novels frequently, and tells Richard the plot of the novel Bluebeard after Richard repeatedly asks what it’s about.
 When Granny discovers that Ella has told Richard about this novel, she declares it the “devil’s work” and slaps Richard, warning him not to read such “filth” in the house.
 But Richard realizes that novels and stories strike a deep chord in him, and he hungers to read more.

 Richard’s mother falls ill again and remains in her bed.
 One night, when Granny is bathing Richard and his brother, Richard asks Granny, without thinking, to “kiss” his backside—a playful jest, he thinks.
 But Granny slaps him hard on the face, and calls to his mother and to Grandpa, her husband—a veteran of Union forces in the Civil War—who threatens to shoot Richard if he does not come into the main room for his beating.
 Richard is beaten savagely with a switch by his mother, but cannot tell his family where he learned such “dirty” language.
 Granny assumes Ella taught it to him and sends her away—she weeps as she leaves, knowing that she has been wrongly accused of encouraging this “filth” in Richard.

-Another of Richard’s question-and-answer sessions with his mother, regarding race and its social construction.
+This is another of Richard’s question-and-answer sessions with his mother regarding race and its social construction.
 Here, Richard is not sure whether his light-skinned Granny ought to be considered “white” or “black.”
 Again, to him, skin is neither white nor black, but is rather somewhere in between; thus, any of the social characteristics attributed to “white” or to “black” people are not immediately obvious to Richard.
 But his mother makes clear that in the world of the South there are no gradations of black.
 To the dominant whites, anyone who appears even slightly black is treated as inferior.

 Richard has a complicated lineage of white, African, and Native American, and yet the white-dominated society of the South ignores all of that—ignores his history and what makes him who he is—in seeing him solely as black.
 This fills Richard with anger and a determination to fight back in some way—and much of the book details the ways that he fights, which he can only think of in physical terms at this young age.